jdubray/sam-fsm/README.md

 const compositeStateFSM = fsm({
         ...
+        // a composite fsm is specified as a regular fsm
+        // add a composite property that includes a
+        // composite descriptor
         composite: {
+          // a reference to the parentFSM
           of: parentFSM,
+          // specify the parent composite state label,
+          // where it can be found (pc) and an optional
+          // component name
           onState: { pc: 'parentStatus', label: 'COMPOSITE_STATE', component: 'optionalParentComponentName' },
           transitions: [
+            // on reaching one ore more end states
+            // trigger an intent and construct the proposal
-            { onState: 'END', action: intentToTrigger, proposal: ['counter'] }
+            // from this list of properties from the model { onState: 'END', action: intentToTrigger, proposal: ['counter'] }
           ]
         }
+        ...
+})

+// the SAM instance needs to be specified with labeled actions that also
+// include a reference to their respective fsm (parent, child1, child2, ...)
+const intents = SAMFSM({
+      ...
+      component: {
+        actions: [
+          ['ACTION1', action1, parentFSM],
+          ['ACTION2', action2, parentFSM],
+          ['ACTION3', action3, compositeStateFSM],
+        ],
       ...
 })
 ```